scipp/scipp/doc/type-erased-prototype.md

   };
   ```
   Additionally access via a name will probably be provided.
-  - Should variables be allowed to share a name if the have different types, e.g., `Variable::Value` and `Variable::Error` could both carry the name `"sample"` if the represent data for the sample.
+  - Should variables be allowed to share a name if the have different types?
+    For example, `Variable::Value` and `Variable::Error` could both carry the name `"sample"` if the represent data for the sample.
+    This implies that the two belong together and makes joint access, e.g., via a `Histogram` more straightforward.

 - We will need to support "axis" variables that are bin edges, i.e., are by 1 longer than the size of the dimension.
   If we iterate over all dimensions, what should the iteration for bin edges do?